zcash/zips/draft-zip.md

 While ZIP-XXX (Establishing the Zcash Sustainability Fund) describes a method by which funds can be added to the Zcash Sustainability Fund by a voluntary `ZSF_DEPOSIT` transaction field.
 The default value of this field is zero and it is left up to the app, wallet, and mining software implementers to make use of it.

-This ZIP takes a much more explicit and non-optional approach, mandating at the protocol level that 60% of transaction fees be deposited into the ZSF As noted above, implementing this change allows the ZSF to accrue value earlier and contribute to future network sustainability.
+This ZIP takes a much more explicit and non-optional approach, mandating at the protocol level that 60% of transaction fees be deposited into the ZSF.
+As noted above, implementing this change allows the ZSF to accrue value earlier and contribute to future network sustainability.

 If ZIPs ### and ### are accepted, the system looks something like this: